ethanleboeuf/dystopic-277/README.md

  ## Necessary tools:

   - Environment representation (options)
-      1) A graph with underlying geometry
+      1) A graph with underlying geometry (Ethan uploaded file for this - working on tool to plot geometry from it tomorrow)
       2) Geometry with an underlying graph
       3) A graph with no associated geometry and some extra plotting machinery